Nature is endlessly inspiring. It lifts my spirit and fills me with joy.

 During my years in France I fell in love with the architecture of the old hilltop villages, the contrast of sunlight and shadow on stucco walls, colourful windows and interesting doorways.
 These found their way into my work, all the while continuing with my first love, wildlife; influenced by the likes of David Shepherd, Robert Bateman and Raymond Harris-Ching.

 In 2013, after 25 years away I returned to the UK settling across the Pennines in York.
-Since then I have been rediscovering the Yorkshire landscape and the wonderful industrial architecture the region has to offer.
-This has given my work a fresh lease of life and inspired me to try new techniques to try and capture this whole new palette.
+Since then I have been rediscovering the UK landscapes and wildlife.
+This gave my work a fresh lease of life and inspired me to experiment with new techniques to try and capture what I saw around me.

 I have exhibited in the UK and Europe.
 I have also recently run a few workshops introducing people to painting in watercolour.